 Connect with me!

 A native of Franklin, Tennessee, Dr. Sarah K. Crocker is a professional harpist and musicologist lecturing and performing solo, chamber, and orchestral music throughout the southeast and beyond.
-Dr. Crocker is Adjunct Professor of Harp and Musicology at Middle Tennessee State University, where she also serves on the faculty of the Honors College.
+Dr. Crocker is Adjunct Professor of Harp at Lipscomb University and Adjunct Professor of Harp and Musicology at Middle Tennessee State University, where she also serves on the faculty of the Honors College.
 Additionally, Dr. Crocker maintains a harp and piano studio in Franklin and Murfreesboro for private students and is the President of the Nashville chapter of the American Harp Society.
 (For more information about harp lessons and beginner to intermediate piano lessons, please visit the Lessons page.)
 Prior to her position at MTSU, Dr. Crocker was an Instructor of Musicology and Ethnomusicology courses and the Instructor of Secondary Harp at the University of Alabama.

 In April 2013, Dr. Crocker made her debut as a concerto soloist performing Debussy’s Danses sacrée et profrane with the North Mississippi Symphony Orchestra, where she has been principal harp since 2006.
 Crocker also currently performs as principal harp with the Murfreesboro Symphony Orchestra, Tuscaloosa Symphony Orchestra, Orchestra Kentucky, Nashville Wind Ensemble, and with many ensembles at MTSU.
 In addition, she has performed with other orchestras around the Southeast, including the Meridian Symphony Orchestra (principal harp, 2005-2013), Alabama Symphony Orchestra, Albany Symphony Orchestra, and Montgomery Symphony Orchestra.
 Dr. Crocker is also in demand as harpist for numerous wind ensembles, choirs, and churches.
 Festival and conference performances include the 2014 CBDNA Southern Division Conference in Jacksonville, the 2013 and 2011 National Concert Band Festivals in Indianapolis, and the 2009 Midwest Clinic in Chicago.
 At the University of Alabama, Sarah was principal harp of the Huxford Symphony Orchestra, Alabama Contemporary Ensemble, Alabama Wind Ensemble, and Alabama Symphonic Band from 2003-2013, and she is still called upon to perform with these ensembles regularly.